By dentist Dr. Richard Mitchell

-4. The death rate; WHO Director-General Tedros Adhanom Ghebreyesus said that globally the seasonal flu kills far less than 1% of those infected, while about 3% of reported COVID-19 cases have died.
+4. The death rate; WHO Director-General Tedros Adhanom Ghebreyesus said that globally the seasonal flu kills about 0.1% of those infected, while about 2% of reported COVID-19 cases have died.

-So the total number of people who will eventually die from this new virus is likely to be hundreds of thousands worldwide.
+So the total number of people who will eventually die from this new virus is likely to be measured in the MILLIONS worldwide.

-Update September 25, 2020 - According to Johns Hopkins data, global deaths from Covid-19 infection is now reported to be over one million deaths, while over 30 million people worldwide have been infected.
-That is a death rate of MORE THAN 3%.
+Update November 21, 2020 - According to Johns Hopkins data, global deaths from Covid-19 infection is now reported to be over 1.4 million deaths, while almost 60 million people worldwide have been infected.
+That is a death rate of OVER 2%.

 And in India, Central America and Brazil the rates are still rising, out of control.

 Approximately 80% of people who become infected have mild to moderate symptoms.
 Some people get the infection but experience no symptoms and show no signs of infection.
 These are the 'silent spreaders', who spread the virus without realizing it.